 Composting is like a dance party for microorganisms, and just like dancers need a little kick to keep grooving, your compost pile needs some turning and aerating to keep things lively.
 Turning your compost helps to mix the materials, introducing oxygen and promoting the decomposition process.
 Plus, it prevents the formation of smelly, anaerobic pockets that no one wants to smell in the neighborhood.

 Think of turning your compost pile like flipping a pancake—it’s all about getting an even cook.
 Use a pitchfork or a shovel to turn the pile, bringing the outer materials to the center and vice versa.
-Aim to turn your compost every couple of weeks to keep the organic matter breaking down strong.
+Aim to turn your compost every couple of weeks to keep the organic matter breaking down strongly.

 Watering Techniques for Optimal Compost Moisture: Composting in Your Suburban Backyard